CptConstantine/RoleByPost/README.md

   `pc::Your character's message here`
   Displays a message as your currently active character, with their avatar if set.

+- **Speaking as a Specific Character/Companion**
+  `pc::Character Name::Message content`
+  Displays a message as the specified character or companion you control.

 - **GM: Speaking as NPCs**
   `npc::NPC Name::Message content`
   Displays a message as the specified NPC, with their avatar if available.